dalesgit/dalesgit.github.io/relg101-s19/presentations/abrahamic-islam.md

 ## Watershed Events

-- Destruction of 1st Temple --	(586 BCE)
-- Writing, gathering, editing of Hebrew Bible --		(ca. 580 - 300 BCE)
-- Destruction 2nd Temple --		(70 CE)
+- Destruction 2nd Temple
-- Separation of Judaism & The Way:
+- Separation of Judaism & The Way
-- -–—writing of New Testament --		(70 CE - circa 120 CE)
-- Christian Persecution of Jews --		(1st c. – 20th c.)
+- Persecution of Jews
-- Ghettos: 1st called that in Venice --		1500's
-- Crusades: 1st in --		1096 CE
+- Ghettos
+- Crusades
-- Holocaust / Shoah --		(20th c.)
+- Holocaust
-- Foundation of Israel --		1948
+- Foundation of Israel